tonytangdev/fm-order-summary/README.md

  - Add fonts from google using Next.js
  - Use SVG as background-image
  - Center an element inside a div with height: 100vh
+ - Optimize images with Image component from next/image

 ### Continued development